 Do you ever feel like you don’t belong when visiting general family travel sites or reading adventurous travel stories on social media?
 Do you want something more low-key and just plain F-U-N for your family?
-When you take family trips, do you prefer spending your days taking easy hikes and exploring the parks or participating in mostly free or low-cost outdoor tourism.
+When you take family trips, do you prefer spending your days taking easy hikes and exploring the parks or participating in mostly free or low-cost outdoor tourism?
 Do you like playing outdoors in nature like a local?

+You might know me for my “Hummingbird Parent” analogy widely quoted online and in books by Richard Louv and Dr. Scott Sampson?
 Through 15+ years of experience navigating parenthood, I spent more than half of those years recording my tips on my local parks and play blog.
 Some tips work beautifully — and some failed miserably.
 Through it all I’ve discovered the things that make life make sense.
 The things I’ll remember for a lifetime and hope my kids will remember.
 The things that cut out “the noise.”

 - I know how to find outdoor fun in 5 minutes or less.